 Congress authorized \$1 billion in the recent Consolidated Appropriations Act of 2023, for activities to improve the resilience of the Puerto Rican electric grid, including available energy and energy storage technologies for Puerto Rican households and communities.
-As per the Act, these activities will include resilience investments for puerto Rican energy enough and energy storage.
+As per the Act, these activities will include resilience investments for households enrolled in government programs.